CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/observation-mapping-table.md

 ```

 ## Create or update prod/staging tables using a local CSV
+**NOTE** Once the table has been created (i.e. seeded), normal updates occur via the auto-update utility.
+Except in rare circumstances, you should be using the [first section above](#update-prodstaging-tables-using-restful-sources).

 Use the prime CLI `lookuptables create` command:
 ```zsh
 ./prime lookuptables create prod -i ./observation-mapping.csv -a -n observation-mapping